berlius/DeepLearningDockerfile/Text-to-image/README.md

 ./install

 ```
-this will install "text-to-image" in your sharedfolder.
+this will install "text-to-image" in your shared folder.
 When "NLTK downloader" prompt, click the "download" button.
 You can see the progress at the bottom.

 ### CPU version
 ```